Our co-operative principles

 Our organisational values guide our behaviours as we deliver on our purpose to sustainably create and return value to growers.

-We do what we say we will do and hold ourselves and others to account.
+We do what we say we will do.